odrevet/kingdomino_score/README.md

-# kingdomino Score Count
+# kingdomino Score

-Calculate kingdomino score from a given grid
+Calculate kingdomino score by entering the board !